 Measure: Desks With Sides / Drawers

-While it will be easier to install, if your keyboard tray fits between two vertical spaces you’ll need to accommodate side mount drawer slides in your measurements.
+While it will be easier to install, if your keyboard tray fits between two vertical spaces, you’ll need to accommodate side-mount drawer slides in your measurements.

-What’s special about the drawer slide width?
+What’s unique about the drawer slide width?

 Determine keyboard tray Width and Depth